File crypto_config.h

 Enable the LMS stateful-hash asymmetric signature algorithm.

-Module: library/lms.c Caller:
+Module: extras/lms.c Caller:

 Requires: MBEDTLS_PSA_CRYPTO_C